 DevOps Engineer Roles and Responsibilities

 DevOps Engineering is indeed a role that emerged during the renaissance.
 We can call a person with Cloud Foundation Information Technology services as a DevOps Engineer.
 Often, it is difficult to understand this role.
 The reason being – DevOps Engineer is the product of a dynamic workforce that has not yet finished evolving.
-Now, keeping in mind the needs and requirements of companies practicing DevOps, here are some of the DevOps Engineer roles and responsibilities:
+Now, keeping in mind the needs and requirements of companies practising DevOps, here are some of the DevOps Engineer roles and responsibilities.